 BD Live – Online Extras — BD Live is an optional component to Blu-ray that allows for extra content and interactive features to be downloaded or streamed over a high-speed Internet connection.
 You must have a BD Live (also called Profile 2.0) player and the requisite 1GB (or more) of flash memory connected to your player for download space.

 During the review period there was only one BD Live feature available (but there were spots for more): Star Trek IQ.
 As advertised on the product box you can take quizzes, make your own, and post them for others to take.
 To save quizzes you must first setup a user name and password with Paramount’s BD Live website from a PC.
 The quizzes relate the specific disc you have in and it pulls clips from the disc that are usually relevant to the questions.

 Paramount clearly intends the TNG set to be part of a larger set with the TOS movies.
 The menus and special features are all a continuous experience.
 Unlike the TOS movies, I can give an unqualified “thumbs up” on the TNG boxed set.
 Paramount packed in the special features and the movies look and sound fantastic.

 If you have any of the 1st editions of the movies on DVD they don’t hold up well at all to being displayed on an HDTV, I would say run, don’t walk, to the store and grab the new Blu-ray versions.
-Those with the newer special editions have a little bit of a tougher time since they look quite a bit better.
+Those with the newer special editions have a little bit of a tougher time since they look quite a bit better, than the first DVD editions.
 However, if you want to see the most detail you’ve seen from these movies since watching them in the theater, this is how to do it.
 With a street price of around $45-$50 this makes it quite a good deal for a Blu-ray boxed set.